Major Work Activity B – Performs fabrication

 material is notched according to selected seams, joints and edges |

-- factors include: expansion, contraction, seams, joints, bend allowances
+- factors: expansion, contraction, seam allowances, joints, bend allowances

 Knowledge